placeforyiming/placeforyiming.github.io/_pages/about.md

   - /about.html
 ---

-I'm a PhD candidate supervised by [Dr. Xinming Huang](https://users.wpi.edu/~xhuang/) at ECE Department of Worcester Polytechnic Institute.
+I'm a Ph.D. candidate supervised by [Dr. Xinming Huang](https://users.wpi.edu/~xhuang/) at ECE Department of Worcester Polytechnic Institute.
 Coping with this deep learning age, finished projects during my Ph.D. explored how to combine deep learning methods with classic vision models to solve hard core 3D robotic perception challengs, including depth completion, point cloud semantic and panoptic segmentation, localization with satelllite, etc.

-In the middle of my PhD from 05/2019 to 11/2019, I worked at iRobot as a visual preception intern supervised by [Dr. Stefan Zickler](https://scholar.google.com/citations?user=G_vOcFUAAAAJ&hl=en&oi=ao).
+In the middle of my Ph.D. from 05/2019 to 11/2019, I worked at iRobot as a visual preception intern supervised by [Dr. Stefan Zickler](https://scholar.google.com/citations?user=G_vOcFUAAAAJ&hl=en&oi=ao).
 During my internship, I worked on self-supervised depth prediction with 3D reconstruction.

 I have several papers published, accepted or under-review for premier conferences and journals in computer vision and robotics, including CVPR, IROS, RAL, etc.